Tencent/puerts/doc/unity/en/performance/index.md

 From our test results, in the extreme case, that is, xLua (Lua53) uses wrapper, PuerTS (v8_9.4) uses [xIl2cpp binding](./il2cpp.md) and generates wrapper at the same time:

 * Cross-language performance:
-  * On Android, Puer's cross-language performance is about twice that of xlua
+  * On Android, Puer's interop performance is about twice that of xlua
-  * ios is on par with xlua (slightly slower when there are no parameters or parameters are basic data types, slightly faster when parameters are objects).
+  * On iOS Puer is on par with xlua (slightly slower when there are no parameters or parameters are primitive types, slightly faster when parameters are objects).
 * Self-execution performance
-  * Since lua53 does not have JIT, PuerTS beats xLua in execution performance on Android.
-Even PuerTS is not much worse than C#.
+  * Since lua53 does not support JIT, PuerTS is faster than xLua in execution on Android.
+PuerTS is even not much worse than C#.
-  * ios everyone does not have JIT, PuerTS and xLua are on par.
+  * On ios both language does not support JIT, PuerTS and xLua are on same level.

 The benchmark project used in the test was modified by the community contributor [throw-out](https://github.com/throw-out), and can be found in [this fork](https://github.com/puerts/PerformanceTesting).